adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## How do I build a library like this?

 To explain how to build a library that conforms to the Real Progressive Enhancement would likely require a book of its own.
-Fortunately, Peter Michaux's article *Cross-Browser Widgets* [[7](#ref7)] provides a walkthrough by example.
+Fortunately, Peter Michaux's article *Cross-Browser Widgets* [[7](#ref7)] provides a walkthrough.
 However, *this* article wouldn't be complete without a short example of its own.

 This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers".
 Quite the opposite in-fact.
 The meaning of "dropping support for..." changes to "degrades gracefully in...".
 You also get to determine an appropriate degradation point suitable for your project.